Pinning control of social fairness in the Ultimatum game: Introduction

-Specifically, we apply the method of pinning control to the UG model, starting from the one-dimensional lattice network, by pinning a small number of individuals to be fair players, we succeed in achieving a high level of fairness for the population as a whole.
-We find that with the increasing number of pinned individuals, the fairness level shows a first-order phase transition, which is confirmed by the corresponding bimodal curve distribution and the hysteresis loop.
-In addition, we verify the results on two different networks.
-The key issue for pinning control is: How many nodes need to be pinned?
-Furthermore, for those heterogeneous networks, which nodes should be selected for the optimal control effect?
-These are the specific questions that need to be addressed.
+Specifically, we apply the method of pinning control to structured populations playing the UG model, by pinning a small number of individuals to be fair players, we succeed in achieving a high level of fairness for the population as a whole.
+While the leverage effect is similar, the converging time shows different dependence on the pinning number.
+More pronounced leverage effect is revealed in heterogeneously structured populations due to the structural heterogeneity.
+The specific questions to be addressed are: How many nodes need to be pinned?
+How long it takes to reach the fairness state?
+For those heterogeneous networks, which nodes should be selected for the optimal control effect?

-The paper is organized as follows: we introduce our model in Sec.
-2\ref{sec:model}.
-In Sec.
-3\ref{sec:results} we show results for the population with 1d lattice, Erd\H{o}s-R\'enyi random networks and well-mixed structures.
-In Sec.
-4\ref{sec:networks}, Barab\'asi-Albert scale-free networks are also examined to study the impact of the structural heterogeneity.
-Finally, we conclude and discuss our work in Sec.
-5\ref{sec:discussion}.
+The paper is organized as follows: we introduce our model in Sec. \ref{sec:model}.
+In Sec. \ref{sec:results} we show results for the population with 1d lattice and Erd\H{o}s-R\'enyi random networks.
+In Sec. \ref{sec:networks}, Barab\'asi-Albert scale-free networks are also examined to study the impact of the structural heterogeneity.
+Finally, we conclude our work together with some discussions in Sec. \ref{sec:discussion}.

-\section{2.
-Model}
+\section{Model}

-We consider a population of $N$ individuals playing the Ultimatum Game, they could either be well-stirred or structured in some certain manners that will be specified later on.
+We consider a structured population of $N$ individuals playing the Ultimatum game, the underlying topology will be specified later on.
 As a rule of thumb~\cite{Guth1982An,Debove2016Models}, the sum of the amounts of money to be divided is set to be the unity.
 The strategy for player $i$ is given by $S_i\!=\!(p_i,q_i)$, where $p_i$ is the \emph{offer} when acting as a proposer and $q_i$ is the \emph{acceptance threshold} when acting as a responder.
 Obviously, $p_i,q_i\in[0,1]$, usually their initial values are chosen randomly in that range.